UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 The `elements` array is made up of element IDs and represent all of the elements that are in that category.
 This array is ordered, so remember that the order of each element object `id` will be the order those elements appear in their categories, once imported.

-Categories may be `name`d anything, but should follow the original intent of the category, as described in the Category Identification Standard.
+Category `name` may be any string value, but should follow the original intent of the category, as described in the Category Identification Standard.

 The `ucid` refers to the corresponding category ID number in the [Category Identification Standard](https://github.com/thinkcrew/UniversalCategoryIdentification).
 All categories must conform to this standard by either using one of the existing category ID numbers or by using a custom number that is outside of the protected ranges, as described in that standard.

 ## **Element Objects**

-An element represents a particular person, animal or item that will be needed to film a particular scene.
+An element represents a particular person or thing that will be needed to film a particular scene.
 While 'Cast Members', 'Props' and 'Wardrobe' are all different categories, 'George', 'Umbrella', 'Tuxedo' are all examples of elements in those respective categories.

 Element objects are constructed like this: